The Book 3: Music and lyrics

 The Book 3 is an electropop and synth-pop record, and contains ten tracks.
 The opening track "Yūsha" incorporated the Frieren titular character's emotional changes and memories towards the hero Himmel.
 Despite funky and upbeat music, it expresses the lonely and melancholy atmosphere of the anime.
 "Shukufuku" narrates perspective from Mobile Suit Gundam: The Witch from Mercurys character XVX-016 Gundam Aerial to its host Suletta Mercury to fight alongside her and watch her lead-up to the events of the anime.
 "Umi no Manimani" talks about a girl who runs away from home and gets off at a train station by the sea at night, and she is called out to by a mysterious girl.
-Described as a "painfully ephemeral" city pop track, "Mr." is about the desire of an android towards their owner.
+Described as a "painfully ephemeral" city pop, "Mr." is about the desire of an android towards their owner.

 A combination of idol-styled pop, hip-hop, rock, and video game music, "Idol" depicts the two-faced nature of idols in the entertainment industry via various perspectives on Oshi no Kos character Ai Hoshino from her fans, her groupmates, and herself.
-It is followed by "Seventeen", expressing a 17-year-old girl who decided to bid farewell to the world she lived in and her parents to save the crisis in the parallel world.
+It is followed by "Seventeen", which depicts a 17-year-old girl who decides to bid farewell to the world she lives in and her parents to save the crisis in the parallel world.
 "Adventure" is described as "a bright and refreshing spring-like song packed with fun memories at the [Universal Studios Japan] park."
-The Book 3 concluded with "Suki da", telling the protagonist's fourth attempt to confess her crush, who is her childhood friend while struggling across space and time to erase her past love confessions.
+The Book 3 concluded with "Suki da", telling the protagonist's fourth attempt to confess her childhood friend, while struggling across space and time to erase her past love confessions.